Cyb3rpho3n1x/Admin-F1nder/README.md

 ## Quick Intro:

-### - Ever wondered how to find the admin panel on python?
+### - Ever wondered how to find the admin panel using python with just few simple clicks?
 Here is our quick and easy solution, Admin-F.

 ---